dananthony1/rutgers-Cryptocurrencies/README.md

 perform a dimensionality reduction and clustering on a set of cryptocurrency data.
 First the data will be preprocessed.

-The work thus far is outlined in Python code and the preprocessing is underway.
-Once the preprocessing is finalized the remainder of the PCA and K-means segments of the code will be tested before creating a visualizations section.
+The work thus far is outlined in Python code and the preprocessing and PCA are complete.
+Developing the elbow curve and processing the K-means algorithm segments of the code will be reconfigured and
+be tested before creating a visualizations section.